thomasnield/oreilly_intermediate_sql_for_data/advanced_sql_class_notes.md

 [\^$.|?*+()
 ```

-So to qualify a U.S. currency amount,you will need to escape the dollar sign `$` and the decimal place `.`
+So to qualify a U.S. currency amount, you will need to escape the dollar sign `$` and the decimal place `.`

 ```sql
   SELECT '$181.12' REGEXP '\$[0-9]+\.[0-9]{2}' -- true